Caring and Compassionate Pet Euthanasia

 An increasing number of pet owners are choosing at-home pet euthanasia in order to help their pets as comfortable as possible and in a familiar environment.
 The process for at-home pet euthanasia is essentially the same as at an office.
 The only difference is that our veterinarian brings the medications to your home to be administered.
 Being at home also gives you the option of having your pet put to sleep either indoors or outdoors, depending on which you think your pet would prefer.
 Once the medication has been administered and your pet has passed peacefully, you will be given time to grieve.

-At-home pet euthanasia with Ashton Animal Clinic are limited on availability as they are scheduled with the large animal doctor for the day.
+At-home pet euthanasia with Ashton Animal Clinic are limited on availability.
 Please call (815) 453-2171 to determine if an at-home euthanasia is possible.
 We’d be happy to make this difficult process a little easier on your family.

 If Ashton Animal Clinic is not available we recommend Dr. Heidi Pulito with Unleashed with Grace or Dr. Alison Bergin with Forever Memories Pet Care.